VREMSoftwareDevelopment/rstats-cstats/README.md

 ### Warning

 Python seems to be told the system time is in UTC instead of what the router is set to... except in some circumstances.
 For reliability, the system's `date` command is used to get time values.
-If this fails, cutoff timestamps for data errors will not be available.